ThiagoAugustoSM/100-days-of-code/log.md

 **Thoughts:** I had some problems using an API, quotedesign, because it wasn't changing the quote and i made other GETs to the API's endpoint, so i will checkout other sources to solve this challenge.

 **Link to work:** [Random Quote Machine](https://codepen.io/thiagoaugustosm/pen/PJMEVQ?editors=1010)

+### Day 9: January 10, 2018

+**Today's Progress**: Didn't do much today.
+I read some texts on medium and tried to finish up some coding challenges in freeCodeCamp.

+**Thoughts:** I really need to do this in the morning.
+I get to tired in the end of the day.